Santalaceae

-The Santalaceae, sandalwoods, are a widely distributed family of flowering plants (including small trees, shrubs, perennial herbs, and epiphytic climbers) which, like other members of Santalales, are partially parasitic on other plants.
-Its flowers are bisexual or, by abortion ("flower drop"), unisexual.
+The Santalaceae, the sandalwood family, are a family of flowering plants (including trees, shrubs, and herbs) which, like other members of Santalales, are partially parasitic on other plants.
+Its flowers are often unisexual or bisexual.
 Modern treatments of the Santalaceae include the family Viscaceae (mistletoes), previously considered distinct.
+They are widely distributed worldwide, primarily across temperate and tropical regions.
+Many members of Santalaceae have a long history of human use.
+Due to overexploitation, several Santalaceae are of conservation concern.